VolumeGraphics/havocompare/README.md

   - name: "Hash comparison strict"
     pattern_exclude: "**/*.bin"
     Hash:
+      # Currently we only have Sha256
       function: Sha256
 ```

 ## Changelog

+### 0.1.4
+- Add preprocessing options for CSV files
+- Refined readme.md

 ### 0.1.3:
 - Add optional cli argument to configure the folder to store the report